As CBD’s natural benefits make waves among the sports and fitness world, it’s important to understand from where the compound originates.

 While cannabis contains more than 100 cannabinoids that scientists have so far identified, CBD is naturally among the most abundant.
 You’ve likely heard of THC, the psychoactive cannabinoid that dominates the makeup of marijuana and causes a high.
-In hemp, CBD dominates the plant’s makeup, making it a more ideal source for CBD supplements.
+In hemp, CBD dominates the plant’s makeup, making it a more ideal source for CBD products.

 Cannabis plants actually first synthesize CBGa, or cannabigerolic acid.
 Using this precursor compound, the plant then creates three major branches of cannabinoids, including CBDa, or cannabidiolic acid.
 Once the CBDa is decarboxylated, naturally over time or after being exposed to heat or light, the CBDa loses a carboxyl group and converts into CBD.

 Because CBD naturally occurs in significant quantities in hemp, it’s relatively easy to extract the compound from the plant in the form of CBD oil.
-A special extraction process pulls the CBD-rich cannabis oil from plant, which can be consumed directly, formulated into products like tinctures, energy chews, and topical salves, or purified to its crystalline form.
+A special extraction process pulls the CBD-rich cannabis oil from plant, which can be consumed directly, formulated into products like tinctures, edibles, and topical salves, or purified to its crystalline form.

 Dixie Botanicals® derives our CBD oil from a unique variety of non-GMO, high-CBD hemp.
-Our team of researchers went through 3,000 possible hemp cultivars before finding the variety that both thrives in our farms’ microclimates and also produces the ideal amount of CBD for our award-winning supplements.
+Our team of researchers went through 3,000 possible hemp cultivars before finding the variety that both thrives in our farms’ microclimates and also produces the ideal amount of CBD for our award-winning products.

 How Does CBD Differ From THC